meshery/meshery/docs/pages/project/contributing/contributing-docs.md

 So, you need to follow either of the three steps to resolve this problem;

 - Install the required Ruby version by using `rvm` or by any means given above
-- Alternatively, if you have Docker installed, then type `make docker-docs` to view the changes
+- Alternatively, if you have Docker installed, then type `make docs-docker` to view the changes
 - If you're unable to install the required Ruby version, then manually configure the `Gemfile` as below (not recommended!
 Do only if above two steps fail):

 ```